istvanzk/rpicampy/README.md

 #### rpibase:	Base class for rpicam, rpimgdir and rpimgdb (see above).

-#### rpievents:	Implements the the set of events and counters to be used in the rpi classes.
+#### rpievents:	Implements the set of events and counters to be used in the rpi classes.

-#### rpififo:	Implements the a FIFO buffer for the image file names (full path) generated in the rpicam.
+#### rpififo:	Implements the FIFO buffer for the image file names (full path) generated in the rpicam.

 #### thingspk:	A simple REST request abstraction layer and a light ThingSpeak API and TalkBack App SDK.